harishchanderdalal/kafkacluster/AmazonLiunx.md

 ```
 E. Create the init.d scripts to start and stop for Kafka and Zookeeper service
 Kafka:
 Step- 1.
-Open file /etc/init.d/kafka on each VM on virtual box and paste in the following:
+Open file on each VM on virtual box and paste in the following:

-- sudo vim /etc/systemd/system/kafka.service
+- vim /etc/systemd/system/kafka.service
 ```
 [Unit]
 Description=Apache Kafka server (broker)